David-OConnor/nrf-hal/README.md

 [![Crate](https://img.shields.io/crates/v/nrf-hal.svg)](https://crates.io/crates/nrf-hal)
 [![Docs](https://docs.rs/nrf-hal/badge.svg)](https://docs.rs/nrf-hal)

-This library provides high-level access to nRF peripherals.
+This library provides high-level access to nRF-52 and nRF-53 peripherals.
 WIP.
 Uses a similar API to [STM32-HAL](https://github.com/David-OConnor/stm32-hal);
 designed to be interchangeable when able.

 ## Most features missing!

-## Only tested on nRF-5280
+This is currently intended to use the specific features required by AnyLeaf projects that use nrf-52.
+It may be expanded to be more general at some point in the future, but that's not on the near-term road map.
+Please use the [nrf-rs](https://github.com/nrf-rs) libraries instead.

-## Currently based on [nrf-hal](https://github.com/nrf-rs/nrf-hal), with much code taken directly from it.
+## Currently based on [nrf-rs](https://github.com/nrf-rs/nrf-hal), with much code taken directly from it.
 Uses [Embassy's nrf-softdevice](https://github.com/embassy-rs/nrf-softdevice)
 for Bluetooth functionality.